Safely Charging the Nintendo Switch

 The USB Implementers Forum (USB-IF) is a non-profit organization formed by Agere Systems, Apple, HP, Intel, Microsoft, and NEC.
 It promotes and markets USB.
 It also maintains USB specifications and a standards compliance program.
 They offer certification (USB-IF certified) for USB-C products that meet their strict compliance.
 To gain certification a product must pass their USB-IF Compliance Program.
 And the producing company must be a dues paying member of the USB-IF.

-I categorize potential Nintendo Switch chargers into one of six safety ratings.
+I categorize potential Nintendo Switch chargers into one of five safety ratings.
 This rating scale takes into account all the topics found on this page.
 It also reflects the risk tolerance levels of the Switch community.

 My ratings are not an endorsement or review.
 They are a reflection of the device’s specs in comparison to known factors of charging a Switch.